After A Chaotic Week In Brexit Politics, Here's What You Need To Know

 If the longer extension is granted, what will happen during that extension period?

 The U.K. government and Parliament will have to figure out a way to break the deadlock that has paralyzed politics in this country for months.
 It's hard to say what a solution might look like.
 Jeremy Corbyn, the leader of the opposition Labour Party, is talking of a much softer Brexit in which Britain would remain in a customs union with the EU.
-Some in parliament want a second referendum.
+Some in Parliament want a second referendum.

 There does not seem to be majority support for either of these options now, which is the problem.
-EU might only grant a long extension on the condition the U.K. seeks a softer Brexit, holds a general election or a second Brexit vote.
+The EU might only grant a long extension on the condition the U.K. seeks a softer Brexit, holds a general election or a second Brexit vote.

 Where do things stand for Prime Minister Theresa May after the past three days of votes?